rekoj16/cs6220-project/README.md

 # cs6220-project
+This project contains four pretrained models on `ChestXpert` dataset.
+Each subfolder contains individual model's `README` instrcution to run each.

+You can also see our [PPT report](https://docs.google.com/presentation/d/15Ph8bf1RSLJIzPcxWmzxRwDHENnUHQ9OQ0KCfVck9is/edit?usp=sharing)
 ## Setup
 1. `python3 -m venv cs6200` - creates a virtual environment
 2. `source cs6200/bin/activate` - activates the env